modernistik/parse-stack/README.md

 ```

 ## Cloud Code Webhooks
 Parse Parse allows you to receive Cloud Code webhooks on your own hosted server.
 The `Parse::Webhooks` class is a lightweight Rack application that routes incoming Cloud Code webhook requests and payloads to locally registered handlers.
-The payloads are `Parse::Payload` type of objects that represent that data that Parse sends webhook handlers.
+The payloads are `Parse::Webhooks::Payload` type of objects that represent that data that Parse sends webhook handlers.
 You can register any of the Cloud Code webhook trigger hooks (`beforeSave`, `afterSave`, `beforeDelete`, `afterDelete`) and function hooks.

 ### Cloud Code Functions
 You can use the `route()` method to register handler blocks.
 The last value returned by the block will be returned back to the client in a success response.
 If `error!(value)` is called inside the block, we will return the correct Parse error response with the value you provided.